josephpendleton/avertr/README.md

 [AVERT User Manual](https://www.epa.gov/avert/avert-user-manual).

 avertr reflects AVERT v4.3.
-It gives results which are nearly identical to those produced by AVERT, and only differ trivially due to internal rounding differences.
+It gives results which are nearly identical to those produced by AVERT, and only differ trivially due to rounding differences.

 ## Installation